oneoaas-golib/bosun/docs/definitions.md

 No crit notifications will be sent if `critNotification` is not declared in the alert definition.
 It will still appear on the dashboard.

 #### critNotification
 Comma-separated list of notifications to trigger on critical a state (when the crit expression is non-zero).
 This line may appear multiple times and duplicate notifications, which will be merged so only one of each notification is triggered.
 Lookup tables may be used when `lookup("table", "key")` is an entire `critNotification` value.
-See example below.
+(TODO: Link to notification lookups).

 #### warnNotification
-Identical to critNotification (TODO: Link to above), but for warning states.
+Identical to `critNotification` above, but the condition evaluates to warning state.

 #### template
 The name of the template that will be used to send alerts to the specified notifications for the alert.